ibm-cloud-docs/vpc/bs_snapshots_create.md

 Make a `POST /snapshots` request to create a snapshot copy in the target region, specify the name and CRN of the source snapshot.
 In the following example, the target region is us-east and the source region is us-south.
 The `name` and `source_snapshot` subproperties are required.
 The `resource_group` is optional.
 The `encryption_key` subproperty is required when the source snapshot is encrypted with a customer-managed key.

 If the source snapshot is not encrypted with a customer key, the encryption of the copy remains provider-managed.
 If the source snapshot is protected by a customer-managed key, you must specify the customer-managed key that you want to use to encrypt the new copy.
+The source snapshot must be in Stable status for the copy to be created successfully.
 {: important}

 ```sh